photoprism/photoprism-docs/docs/user-guide/faq.md

     Yes, you can [permanently delete](./organize/delete.md) files.

+??? question "In which cases could files in the originals folder get modified?"

+    PhotoPrism generally does not write to the *originals* folder, with the following exceptions: (1) You rotate an image in the user interface so its Exif header must be updated.
+(2) You add files using the import functionality.
+(3) You add files using the web upload.
+(4) You manually delete files in the user interface.
+(5) You have configured the *originals* folder as your sidecar folder.
+(6) You access the *originals* folder with a WebDAV client to manage your files without having *read-only mode* enabled.

 ## Metadata ##

 ??? question "Windows shows different metadata values.
 Could this be a bug in PhotoPrism?"